 To further engage we aim to provide a means for our pupils and their families, where appropriate, to interact with people from different backgrounds and to build positive relations.
 We aim to build links with different schools and our communities locally and across the country.

 Community cohesion is further embedded in the policies listed below:

 - SMSC

+- Relationships and Sex Education (RSE)

 - Anti Bullying

 - Behaviour

 - Drug and alcohol

 - Equal opportunities

-- Sex education

 - Special Educational Needs and Disability